Day trip to DMZ: how to choose the best tour

 By using its high-power binoculars, you can observe parts of Kaesong, the ninth-largest city in North Korea.
 On a clear day, you could even glimpse the bronze statue of Kim Il-Sung, the founder of North Korea and grandfather of its current Supreme Leader.

-But DMZ is not only about military history and political propaganda.
-Since it is an almost 1000 square kilometers area with virtually no human population, nature reasserted itself over the decades.
+However, DMZ is not only about military history and political propaganda.
+Since it is an almost 1000 square kilometers area with virtually no human population, nature has reasserted itself over the decades.

 There were sightings of the endangered Siberian Tiger, in addition to Amur Leopards and numerous bird species.